manuujunior/manuujunior/README.md

 ### 👋 Hello, I am Manuel Dinis João Júnior

 I am a Computer Science student passionate about solving problems and learning new technologies.
-Currently, I am enhancing my skills in Software Engineering, focusing on the development of robust and efficient software.
+Currently, I am enhancing my skills in Ethical Hacking, focusing on the development of robust tools to explore vulnerabilities in systems.

 #### 💻 Technologies and Tools

-- Languages: Golang, JavaScript & Java
+- Languages: Golang, JavaScript, SQL & Python
-- Database: MySQL,PostgreSQL & MongoDB
+- Database: MySQL & PostgreSQL
 - Version Control: Git
-- Operating System: Linux (Ubuntu is my favorite!)
+- Operating System:  Parrot OS (it's my favorite!)

 #### 🚀 Interests

 Beyond academic studies, I have a strong interest in cryptography and information security.
-I believe that data protection is crucial in the constantly evolving digital world.
+I believe that every system has a weakness and is crucial that we discover this flaws to create hacker-proof systems.

 #### 🌐 Projects